B-andrea/card-game-project/README.md

 Welcome to the command-line version of Snap!
 This is a fast-paced card game where players take turns placing cards onto a central pile.
 The objective is simple: when two consecutive cards in the pile have the same symbol (e.g., two Kings or two 5s), the player must type "Snap!" to win the game.

+---

+## ♢ Setting Up and Running the Game

+---

+1. #### Open the Project in an IDE:

+Open a terminal (or Git Bash on Windows) - and clone the repository.

+Open the cloned project in your IDE (such as IntelliJ IDEA or Eclipse etc).

+2. #### Compile the Project:

+In IntelliJ or Eclipse, the IDE should automatically recognize the project structure and compile the code when you run it.

+3. #### Run the Game:

+In IntelliJ or Eclipse, simply click the Run button on Main.java in your Java IDE.
+Enjoy the game!

+---

 ## ♢ Basic Rules Of The Game:

 ---